Offering dedicated opportunities throughout the academic year for cultural and learning

 committed to actively participate for this academic year.

 Faculty, Staff and Community Members can help make this experience at KSU even better

 by adopting a student's move-in wishes and/or their campus rent.
 For more information,

 Also this program is the namesake of our CARE Services' ASCEND Impact Model.
 For more

 information about our model, CLICK HERE.

-Participants must be Kennesaw State University students who are pursuing their first
+Participants must be Kennesaw State University students pursuing their first bachelor’s

-- Verified as an Unaccompanied Homeless Youth status based upon the McKinney-Vento Act provided by their High School Homeless Liaison
+- Verified as an Unaccompanied Homeless Youth status based upon the McKinney-Vento Act provided by a High School Homeless Liaison

 - Eligible for an Education and Training Voucher (ETV) Program funded by the Division of Family and Children Services (DFCS), Independent Living